HilscherAutomation/netPI-nodered/README.md

 ##### Image tags

-There are different image tags provided.
-Choose either or depending on the netPI device in use.
+Choose an image tag depending on the netPI target device in use:

-Tag `core3` is for netPI CORE 3.
+Use tag `core3` for target device netPI CORE 3 (NIOT-E-NPI3-51-EN-RE)

-Tag `rte3` is for netPI RTE 3.
-(Includes additional nodes to access the netX industrial network controller and the FRAM).
+Use tag `rte3` for target device netPI RTE (NIOT-E-NPI3-EN).

 ##### Port mapping